 Visit the Art Unpacked website: www.artunpacked.co.uk

-Outside In is an award-winning charity.
+Hard Wired is an Art Unpacked exhibition in partnership with the award-winning charity Outside In.
+Outside In works to create a fairer and more inclusive art world.
 They provide a platform for artists who face barriers to the art world.
-These barriers can be related to health, disability, isolation or social circumstance.
+Barriers like health, disability, isolation or social circumstance.

 Craven Museum & Gallery, Skipton: until 18 October 2018